FAQ: Acupuncture and TCM

 1. What is acupuncture?

-The needles used are solid, not hollow like needles used by doctors.
+The needles used are solid, not hollow like needles used for drawing blood.
 The end of an acupuncture needle is smooth and rounded.
 Acupuncture needles are not designed to cut the skin.
 Instead, when an acupuncture needle is inserted, the round edge pushes the tissue aside without cutting it.

 A positive attitude helps with any type of therapy but it is not necessary to believe in acupuncture for it to work.
 Acupuncture is used successfully on animals and children.
 They do not understand or believe in the process yet they get better anyway.